Skip to content

 • Alligator: 40–50 years on average

-• Saltwater crocodile: Can reach around 70 years
+• Saltwater crocodile: Can live to around 70 years

 World records